 guideApril 12, 2026

 The successor to the X1 Carbon is here.
-Dual nozzles, 65C heated chamber, and a price that undercuts the H2D by almost half.
+Dual nozzles, 65C heated chamber, servo extruder with real-time flow sensing, and a $649 price that undercuts the H2D by two-thirds.

-Bambu Lab officially discontinued the X1 Carbon on March 31, 2026, leaving a massive gap in their lineup between the P2S at $549 and the H2D at $1,899.
-On April 14, 2026, that gap gets filled.
-The Bambu Lab X2D is the X1 Carbon successor the community has been waiting for: dual nozzles, a 65C actively heated chamber, LiDAR bed leveling, and an expected price around $1,049.
-That is half the price of the H2D while sharing many of its best features.
-Here is everything we know so far, what it means for the 3D printing market, and whether you should wait for it or buy something else today.
+Bambu Lab officially discontinued the X1 Carbon on March 31, 2026, leaving a gap in their lineup between the P2S at $549 and the H2D at $1,899.
+The Bambu Lab X2D fills that gap -- and then some.
+Launched on April 14, 2026, the X2D is the X1 Carbon successor the community has been waiting for: dual nozzles (direct drive + bowden), a 65C actively heated chamber, a servo extruder with real-time flow sensing, 31 onboard sensors, stainless steel linear rails, optional Vision Encoder for 50-micron accuracy, and a stunning $649 price point.
+That is roughly a third of the H2D's price while sharing many of its best features.
+The $899 Combo bundles the AMS 2 Pro.
+Here is the full breakdown of confirmed specs, comparisons, and whether the X2D is the right printer for you.

 1